lucasdengcn/spring-ai-example/proposal-agent/README.md

 ## Overview

 The Proposal Agent module implements the Model Context Protocol (MCP) client for making AI-powered proposals.
-It demonstrates how to integrate Spring AI with MCP client capabilities.
+It demonstrates how to integrate Spring AI with MCP client capabilities and provides advanced PDF analysis features.

 ## Features